sandeepnarayankv/sustain/_posts/2021-09-06-Database_Concepts_1.md

 - Database
 - SQL
 - MySQL
+- Database Concepts
 ---

 An overview of the basic Database Concepts is what I could think of as a fitting initial post. as the post will be long even if it is just an overview, hence i have decided to split the post into two.
-This is the part I and I will publish the part II soon.
+This is the part I and I will publish the [Part II](https://sandeepnarayankv.github.io/mysite//Database_Concepts_2.html) soon.

 When we talk about Database Concepte the best place to start is Data.